kirilkhalil/reread_neural/README.md

 - 30.05.2023: Relevant files are now: 'lower_deck.py', 'upper_deck.py' and 'two_deck.py'.
 The first and second handle
 training of the two separate 'decks' in the model and the last one is the actual prediction model where data flows from the lower to upper deck and produces a lexical representation output.
+- 20.06.2023: Replication of Dandurand et. al. (2013) two stage model complete.
+Runnable file is 'two_deck.py'.
+Model, mapping and lexicon files are required to run properly.

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------